IRTF-HRPC/drafts/draft-feminism.md

 Most of the threats women and non binary people face on line, occur in the user level.
 Most of their adversaries are other users, who also act at the user level, with advanced -or not advanced- possibilities for threatening their expressions, but also include institutions, platforms and governments.

-For a long time, perhaps since the Internet became popular, its use ceased to be a functional matter and became emotional.
+For a long time, perhaps since the internet became popular, its use ceased to be a functional matter and became emotional.
 The access to chat rooms to connected with people at huge distances, the possibility of having personal e-mails, the appearance of social networks to share music, photos and then video, determined not only the social use of a new tool but also the configuration of digital sensitivities, understood by some as sensory extensions of the body.

-The Internet connections embedded have also meant a radical transformation in the way people access the Internet.
-Much more, considering that today most Internet connections, especially in the global south, are mobile connections.
+The internet connections embedded have also meant a radical transformation in the way people access the internet.
+Much more, considering that today most internet connections, especially in the global south, are mobile connections.
 People build their own public digital identities, use private communications to disseminate information, explore their sexuality in text, image and video, share their initmity with others.
 In internet-connected devices, it has become much easier for leisure and work to mix, which implies different risks for users.